What is Supplier Quality?

 To create value, greater collaboration is required by organizations up to the customer, down to suppliers, and across the entire supply chain.
 These improvements in communication, information sharing, and relationships can not only create value, but establish stronger, more efficient supply chain management processes.

-Supplier Selection and Maintenance (PDF) The extent you go to depends on the associated cost, production and risk.
+Supplier Selection And Maintenance (Quality Progress) All suppliers are not equally important to your company’s success.
+The extent you go to depends on the associated cost, production and risk.

 Adapted from The Certified Manager of Quality/Organizational Excellence Handbook, ASQ Quality Press.